BrentGrammer/C-Dotnet-Core-3-Angular-App/NOTES/PublishingToAzure.md

 - Can add the `Azure App Service` management extension by Microsoft to aid in publishing to Azure from VS Code (Also installs Azure Account extension for login)
   - can click on new Azure tab in left panel to sign in to Azure
   - You want to populate the `Files` directory in your project under the subscription/project in the side panel after signing in
-    - Click the `Deploy to Web app` icon in the panel (upload symbol), click `Browse...` and navigate to and select the `publish` folder in your project where your files were output with the publish command
+    - Click the `Deploy to Web app` icon in the panel (upload symbol), click `Browse...` and navigate to and select the `publish` folder in your project where your files were output with the publish command (will be in a release folder)
     - select the web app to deploy to in the dropdown list and confirm prompt to deploy
     - You can select `Skip for now` in the VS Code prompt unless you want to opt in to it